 “Tamsin Waley-Cohen launches into Szymanowski’s Sonata with gusto, her bow rasping on the string in the composer’s passionate flights, her sound meltingly beautiful and fragile in his graceful melodies.
 She has a potent rhetorical style, moving neatly from dramatic flourishes and cadenzas into gentle lyricism.”

 Described by the Guardian as a performer of "fearless intensity", former ECHO Rising Star Tamsin Waley-Cohen has established herself as one of the most insightful and versatile young British violinists.

-Last season, Tamsin made her debut with the Czech Philharmonic Orchestra under the baton of Ben Gernon, performing and recording the world premiere of a new violin concerto by British composer Richard Blackford, which has recently been released by Signum Records, whilst in 2018/19 she visits Japan for her debut with the Yomiuri Nippon Symphony Orchestra, with whom she performs Tchaikovsky’s Violin Concerto under Ken-Ichiro Kobayashi.
-She also makes her debut with the BBC National Orchestra of Wales under Ryan Bancroft and collaborates again with Ben Gernon, performing Mozart’s 5thviolin concerto with the Brighton Philharmonic Orchestra.
+Orchestral highlights last season have included her Japanese debut with the Yomiuri Nippon Symphony Orchestra, with whom she performed Tchaikovsky’s Violin Concerto under Ken-Ichiro Kobayashi.
+She also made her debut with the BBC National Orchestra of Wales under Ryan Bancroft, whilst in 2017/18, she made her debut with the Czech Philharmonic Orchestra under the baton of Ben Gernon, performing and recording the world premiere of a new violin concerto by British composer Richard Blackford, which has recently been released by Signum Records.
+She collaborated again with Ben Gernon last season, performing Mozart’s 5thviolin concerto with the Brighton Philharmonic Orchestra.